Kasun1Don/portfolio/README.md

 The main landing page (index.html) will be the homepage where all the details about me, my work/ study history, my professional links and my past projects will be showcased.
 This helps the user access all the portfolio information seamlessly without page transitions, reducing friction.

 The main navigation on the home page will link to a child "blogs" html page which is the list of links all the blogs I post.
-This page will present a growing catalogue of blog posts as I continure to post blogs into the future.
+This page will present a growing catalogue of blog posts as I continue to post blogs into the future.

 ## Wireframes